Chapter and Network Renewal Process

 Important Note: You must report ALL chapter/network volunteers that will be a part of the leadership team, especially if you have more than the required four positions.
 Example: Scholarship Chair, Event Chair, board members, committee chairs, etc. If you do not report a volunteer leader, they will not receive important email communication from the Texas Exes Chapters and Networks staff throughout the year, and we will not recognize them as a leader since they won't complete our Volunteer Code of Conduct/Conflict of Interest forms.
 Examples of that communication are the monthly Chapter and Network Leadership Newsletter, invitations to Texas Exes events such as our Annual Leadership Conference (CNLC), etc.

-Page 4: Financial Status Form – If your chapter or network took in funds for the 2021-2022 year, the incoming President will enter your financial report.
+Page 4: Financial Status Form – If your chapter or network took in funds for the 2022-2023 year, the incoming President will enter your financial report on behalf of the Treasurer.
+This requires the President and Treasurer to communicate prior to submitting the form.

 The form lists income sources and expense categories from the previous year; the local balance held indicates operations funding for the group and scholarship awards to be made in the upcoming academic year.
 All chapters/networks that take in funds, chartered or non-chartered, are required to submit a financial report.